Emily FitzGerald, Duchess of Leinster

 Emily FitzGerald, Duchess of Leinster (6 October 1731 – 27 March 1814), known before 1747 as Lady Emily Lennox, from 1747 to 1761 as The Countess of Kildare and from 1761 to 1766 as The Marchioness of Kildare, was the second of the famous Lennox sisters, daughters of Charles Lennox, 2nd Duke of Richmond (who was illegitimately descended from King Charles II of England and one of his mistresses).

 Early life

 Lady Emily married James FitzGerald, 20th Earl of Kildare, on 7 February 1747.
 After their wedding in London, the couple returned to Fitzgerald's native Ireland, first residing at Leinster House then Carton House.

 Their marriage was reportedly a happy one, despite Lord Kildare's infidelities.
-The couple had nineteen children, of whom only ten lived to mature adulthood:
+Emily was almost always pregnant, giving birth to nineteen children in just twenty-five years, but only ten lived to mature adulthood: